 Additionally, using active learning can:

 - Provide instructors with a greater number of tools and approaches for engaging students with course content (and, therefore, engaging students with a wide variety of learning styles)

 - Give students a chance to develop a more personal connection to the content and, thus, increase motivation

 - Foster a deeper sense of community between the students and professor and between the students themselves

 - Facilitate more opportunities for critical thinking

 Can’t find what you’re looking for?
 Want to discuss how best to implement active learning strategies?
 Trying to plan an active learning professional development session for the instructors in your department?
 The staff at Baruch’s Center for Teaching and Learning would love to meet with you in person, over e-mail, or via Skype.
-Please contact our hybrid seminar coordinators, Laurie Hurson at email@example.com or Lindsey Albracht at firstname.lastname@example.org to set up an appointment.
+Please contact Digital Pedagogy Specialists Lindsey Albracht at firstname.lastname@example.org or Laurie Hurson at email@example.com to set up an appointment.